acmutd/officer-database-backend/DOCUMENTATION.md

   },
 }
 ```
-and I wanted to edit my first name, my lastname, and my standing, all I would include in the payload is:
+and I wanted to edit my first name, my lastname, and my access level, all I would include in the payload is:
 ```json
 // PUT /officer/74NmI3q8UfclXQKMbZmp
 {